Scripter17/url-cleaner/README.md

 Although URL Cleaner has various feature flags that can be disabled to make handling untrusted input safer, no guarantees are made.
 Especially if the config file being used is untrusted.
 That said, if you find something to be unnecessarily unsafe, please open an issue so it can be fixed.

+(Note that URL Cleaner doesn't use any `unsafe` code.
+I mean safety in terms of IP leaks and stuff.)

 ## Backwards compatibility

-URL Cleaner is currently in heavy flux so expect library APIs and the rule JSON schema to change at any time for any reason.
+URL Cleaner is currently in heavy flux so expect library APIs and the config schema to change at any time for any reason.

 ## Default config sources